Liability Only Car Insurance: Is Minimum Coverage Enough?

 Liability only car insurance is the most affordable way to stay legal on the road, but it comes with real trade-offs.
 It protects others from the damage you cause — not your own car, not your own medical bills, and not theft or weather events.
 If you're driving an older paid-off vehicle and want to reduce your monthly premium, liability-only might be the right move.

 But is the minimum coverage your state requires actually enough?
-In this guide, we'll walk you through exactly what liability insurance covers, what it doesn't, how much it costs across the U.S., and how to determine the right coverage level for your financial situation.
+In this guide, we'll walk you through exactly what liability insurance covers, what it doesn't, the latest 2026 costs across the U.S., recent state minimum requirement changes (including Florida's major July 2026 overhaul), and how to determine the right coverage level for your financial situation.

 Key Pinch Points